 Will a pet fit into my lifestyle and priorities?

-Working hours, a busy social life and taking regular trips away are all factors you need to be considered before purchasing a pet.
-Companion animals thrive on human company and will always depend on you; you must be sure that your lifestyle will accommodate them.
-Before you purchase a pet consider their specific requirements.
-Are you prepared to walk your dog everyday or even twice a day?
-Are you home often enough to keep your cat company?
-Do you have time to give your puppy or kitten the basic training it needs?
-Who will care for your pet when you are away from home?
+Working hours, a busy social life and taking regular trips away are all factors that need to be carefully considered before adding a companion animal to your family.
+Companion animals thrive on human company and will always depend on you.
+You must be sure that your lifestyle will accommodate them.
+Before you adopt or purchase an animal consider their specific requirements.
+Are you prepared to walk your dog every day?
+Are you home often enough to keep your cat or dog company and give them attention?
+Do you have time to give your puppy or kitten the basic reward-based training it needs?
+Who will care for your animal when you are away from home?